Takakiriy/extract_git_branches/README.md

 # extract_git_branches

-extract_git_branches creates each folder for each branch and check out in each folder.
+extract_git_branches creates each folder for each branch and check out in each folder based on the `.git` folder.

 [日本語 README](./README-jp.md)